bressco/knowledgebase/docs/index.en.md

 - [Training Material](training_material.en.md)
 - [FAIRagro Tools & Services](tools.en.md)

-If you would like to know more about the FAIRagro project, please have a look at our [website](https://fairagro.net/en).

 ## Questions & Comments
-The FAIRagro Knowledgebase is operated by the FAIRagro DSSC (Data Steward Service Center).

-Are there any questions left unanswered or do you have any other comments?
+_Are there any questions left unanswered or do you have any other comments?_

-We look forward to hearing from you:  [dataservice@fairagro.net](mailto:dataservice@fairagro.net).
+Please get in contact with our [FAIRagro Helpdesk](https://fairagro.net/en/helpdesk)!
+We look forward to hearing from you.

 ## Contact

---Add contact information--
+The FAIRagro Knowledgebase is operated by the FAIRagro DSSC (Data Steward Service Center, [dataservice@fairagro.net](mailto:dataservice@fairagro.net)).